The Vermont Statutes Online

 § 3173.
 Private investigator licenses

-(a) A person shall not engage in the business of private investigation or provide private investigator services in this State without first obtaining a license.
-The Board shall issue a license to a private investigator after obtaining and approving all of the following:
+(a) The Director shall issue a license to a private investigator after obtaining and approving all of the following:

-(3) evidence that the applicant has attained the age of majority; and
+(1) evidence that the applicant has attained the age of majority;

-(4) evidence that the applicant has successfully passed any examination required by rule.
+(2) evidence that the applicant has successfully passed any examination required by rule; and

-(b) The Board may make inquiries it deems necessary into the character, integrity, and reputation of the applicant.
+(b) The Director may make inquiries he or she deems necessary into the character, integrity, and reputation of the applicant.

-(c) The Board shall require that a person licensed to practice independently has had appropriate experience in investigative work, for a period of not less than two years, as determined by the Board.
-Such experience may include having been regularly employed as a private detective licensed in another state or as an investigator for a private detective licensed in this or another state or having been a sworn member of a federal, state, or municipal law enforcement agency.
+(c) The Director shall require that a person seeking licensure to practice independently as a private investigator has had appropriate experience in investigative work, for a period of not less than two years, as determined by the Director.
+Such experience may include having been regularly employed as a private investigator licensed in another state or as an investigator for a private investigative agency licensed in this or another state or having been a sworn member of a federal, state, or municipal law enforcement agency.